-I was recently approached by a scholar from the American University of Sharjah (UAE) who asked me to edit a draft of a research paper of his which needed “rephrasing and unifying”, a common request by non-native English speakers prior to submission in a peer-reviewed journal.
+I recently interacted with a scholar from the American University of Sharjah (UAE).
+The person asked me to edit a draft research paper of his which needed “rephrasing and unifying.”
+Such a request is common with non-native English speakers before submission in a peer-reviewed journal.

 Having agreed on fee and timeline, I edited and returned the paper.
 The scholar’s response was astounding: “when I checked your rephrased document on a plagiarism detection site, it indicated that 87% is copied…the aim is to reach 10% at most”.
 His expectation, as it turns out, was for me to rewrite the paper, concealing plagiarised chunks of text.
-Though I had noticed entire paragraphs in irreproachable English, I had assumed co-authorship, not academic theft.
-Replying that I did not expect to devote my time to “forging research papers,” I was not surprised when payment was withheld.
+Though I had noticed entire paragraphs in faultless English, I had assumed co-authorship, not academic theft.
+I responded that I was not to devote my time to “forging research papers.”
+As expected, payment never came through.

-This all took place while news made the headlines of a miracle cure developed by the Egyptian army for HIV and hepatitis C – today remaining in the anthology as ‘KoftaGate’ – someone needed to address this culture of unethical scientific behaviour.
+This all happened while news made the headlines of a miracle cure developed by the Egyptian army for HIV and hepatitis C. That ‘cure’ today remains in the anthology as ‘KoftaGate’.
+I felt the need to address this culture of unethical scientific behaviour.

 Forgery, plagiarism and other plagues

 Plagiarism is one of the most widespread manifestations of scientific misconduct: it happens everywhere.
-When misconduct is identified, the publication is generally retracted.
+When misconduct occurs, the publication is generally retracted.
 An independent watchdog launched in August 2010, Retraction Watch, has become the go-to institution for remarkable work in this field.

 In 2012, a close examination of more than 2,000 retracted biomedical and life-science research articles showed that two-thirds were removed because of proven or suspected misconduct.
-Plagiarism accounted for nearly 10% of retractions.
+Plagiarism accounted for nearly 10 per cent of retractions.
 Fraud or suspected fraud, e.g. photoshopping images and “arranging data” to support one’s claims are other types of forgery.
-Last but not least, there are also scientists so fond of their own work that they practice duplicate publishing.
+Last but not least, there are also scientists so fond of their work that they practice duplicate publishing.

 Follow-up studies make it clear that misconduct can happen at any stage of a career, from the trainee to the senior researcher.
 Some blame the “publish or perish” rules that govern research.
-Others explain it by limited resources: if a lab does not have enough money to sustain its projects, then it might as well resort to crafting what is deemed necessary to publish the study in the hopes of getting better funding.
+Others explain it by limited resources.
+If a lab does not have enough money to sustain its projects, then it might resort to crafting what is ‘necessary’ to publish the study and hope for better funding.
 Whatever the reason, however, lies and copy-paste habits are unethical and harm science as they influence research trends, waste public funds and can have a direct impact on people’s lives.

 Misconduct also spans across all scientific domains.
-Some experts evenbelieve that as much as 90% “of all [archeological] artefacts and coins sold on internet auctions as genuine are nothing but fakes.”
-Among antiquities forgery cases fall the largely overlooked traffic of real but stolen artefacts, a long-lived practice found to occur in many countries across the Middle East including embattled Syria.
+Some experts even believe that as much as 90 per cent “of all [archaeological] artefacts and coins sold on internet auctions as genuine are nothing but fakes.”
+Among antiquities forgery cases fall the largely overlooked traffic of real but stolen artefacts, a long-lived practice found to occur in many countries across the Middle East, including embattled Syria.

 Scientific misconduct in the Arab world

 Gallons of digital ink have been spilt discussing depressing laundry lists of misconduct cases in the west (and more recently, in China).
-There is, however, very little on unethical behaviour in the Arab world, despite the wide number of Mid-Eastern students from local and foreign universities who work and publish, both at home and abroad, prior to entering academia.
+There is, however, very little on unethical behaviour in the Arab world.
+This is despite the vast number of Mid-Eastern students from local and foreign universities who work and publish, both at home and abroad, before entering academia.

 Fixing misconduct is also a topic of concern for editors and practitioners from the MENA region.
 The Regional Office for the Eastern Mediterranean (WHO’s regional branch) for instance supports a professional association—the Eastern Mediterranean Association of Medical Editors,—which organises its eponymous conference.
-Its sixth edition was initially scheduled for 1-4 September 2013, but has been postponed.
-The sixth edition’s conference-desired outcomes included a draft declaration endorsing “uniform requirements for manuscripts submitted to biomedical journals: writing and editing for biomedical publication”, including, reads the website, “a clear statement on adherence to ethical conduct in research and publishing.”
+Its sixth edition was initially to happen on for 1-4 September 2013 but has been postponed.
+The sixth edition’s conference-desired outcomes included a draft declaration endorsing “uniform requirements for manuscripts submitted to biomedical journals: writing and editing for biomedical publication,” including, reads the website, “a clear statement on adherence to ethical conduct in research and publishing.”

-Plagiarism and duplicate publications have also been addressed during an earlier edition, resulting in a wrap-up and call for the inclusion of research ethics in the university curriculum.
-Published in 2009, the text showcases that editors are mainly held accountable for misconduct identified in publications.
+Plagiarism and duplicate publications have also featured in an earlier edition, resulting in a wrap-up and call for the inclusion of research ethics in the university curriculum.
+The text first appeared in 2009 and showcased that editors are mainly held accountable for misconduct in publications.
 In a bid to curtail unethical behaviour, “many medical journals [from MENA] have taken it upon themselves to carry out a sentence in case of proven guilt,” citing journals which bar guilty authors from publishing for years.

-One cannot speak of policy-making and public oversight without mentioning one very worrisome trend in the MENA: the politicisation of science.
-The latter is not new: former Soviet Union agronomist Lysenko is a textbook example of the manipulation of science for political gain.
+Addressing policy-making and public oversight without mentioning one worrisome trend in the MENA is improper.
+Let’s talk about the politicisation of science.
+The latter is hardly new: former Soviet Union agronomist Lysenko is a textbook example of the manipulation of science for political gain.
 And a long history of politically-motivated cures for AIDS in Africa already exists.

 A research paper of abysmal quality showcasing the results also surfaced.
-The journal turned out not to be peer reviewed, but blacklisted for predatory open-access publishing.
-The alleged breakthrough became the media’s focal point in no time, operating an even clearer divide within Egypt’s already polarised society, with some asking for all critics to be denied the cure.
+The journal turned out not to be peer-reviewed but is a case of predatory open-access publishing.
+The alleged breakthrough became the media’s focal point in no time.
+Thus, it operated an even more definite divide within Egypt’s already polarised society, with some asking for all critics to be denied the cure.

 This story is polysemous.
-It crystallises the lack of functional science communication: science journalists and researchers blogging about science are non-existent in the region.
+It crystallises the lack of functional science communication: science journalists and researchers blogging about science do not exist in the region.
 ‘KoftaGate’ is also a manifestation of political abuse of public health issues.
-With El Sisi revered as president even before elections were held, instrumentalising the health of 12 million Egyptians with hepatitis C to serve fleeting political interests is obvious.
-But more absurd than everything that has come before, this story actually constitutes the most far-reaching public debate around AIDS to have happened in Egypt.
+El Sisi revered as President even before elections happen; so, instrumentalising the health of 12 million Egyptians with hepatitis C to serve fleeting political interests is obvious.
+Still, more absurd than everything before, this story is the furthest-reaching public debate around AIDS to have happened in Egypt.

-Egypt is just one of the places in the Arab world where scientific misconduct is tolerated.
+Egypt is just one of the places in the Arab world, where scientific misconduct occurs unpunished.
 But the onus is global.
 What are research institutions waiting for to enforce policies and mount adequate responses?
 And what is the international community waiting for to curtail the use and misuse of populations as guinea pigs?